Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Jeremiah 17:13

-According to the above verse, it is very likely that Jesus was writing was their names on the earth.
-As leaders, they knew the Scriptures thoroughly, and they would have known this verse and what it meant.
-They also would have known that the book of Jeremiah, from where this verse is from, is about a prophet who came to confront the nation about their spiritual adultery against God.
+As religious leaders, they knew the Scriptures thoroughly, and they would have connected Christ's actions with this verse.
+They also would have known that Jeremiah was a prophet who once confronted the nation about their spiritual adultery against God.
 Essentially their trap ended up entrapping themselves.
+The Psalmist prophetically points to this scene.

 They have prepared a net for my steps; My soul is bowed down; They have dug a pit before me; Into the midst of it they themselves have fallen.